milos85vasic/Sharrow/README.md

 - Share media links from YouTube, Vimeo, Twitch, Reddit, Twitter, Instagram, Facebook, SoundCloud and more
 - Support for multiple MeTube server profiles
 - Set a default server for quick sharing
-- Modern Material Design UI
+- Modern Material Design UI with customizable themes
 - Connection testing for server profiles
 - Automatic redirection to browser after sending link
 - Supports all services compatible with yt-dlp
+- Comprehensive sharing history with search and filter capabilities
+- Encrypted local storage for all data

 ## Supported Services

-MeTube Share works with all streaming services supported by MeTube, which uses yt-dlp as its backend.
+Sharrow works with all streaming services supported by MeTube, which uses yt-dlp as its backend.
 This includes:

 - YouTube
 - Vimeo